PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/vnet/README.md

 #### tags

-Map of tags to assign to all of the created resources.
+Map of tags to assign to all created resources.

 Type: map(string)